-Driving is the most polluting activity most Vermonters undertake on a daily basis, accounting for nearly half of our state’s greenhouse gas emissions.
-In fact, we’ve become so dependent on our cars that they’re the default choice for getting around, even when other modes are readily available and cost less.
-Not surprisingly, car ownership is the number one factor that contributes to all this driving—when people own a car, they tend to use it more than necessary out of habit.
+It’s a fact that driving is the most polluting activity most Vermonters undertake on a daily basis.
+It accounts for nearly half of our state’s greenhouse gas emissions, not to mention the impact on our watersheds and land use patterns.
+As a society, we’ve become so dependent on our cars that they’re the default choice for getting around, even when other modes are readily available and cost less.
+Car ownership is the number one factor that contributes to all this driving—when people own a car, they tend to use it more than necessary out of habit.

 The great news is that the arrival of car-sharing is shifting this pattern in a big way.
 By giving people the choice to own fewer cars without limiting their freedom and mobility, car-sharing encourages people to drive a lot less.
 In 2013, CarShare Vermont members drove 2.7 million fewer miles per year and spared the air over 2.5 million pounds of CO2.

 Because car-sharing helps people become less car dependent, it leads to a major dip in vehicle ownership.
 In fact, for every vehicle CarShare Vermont puts into circulation, 15 are removed from the road.
 More than 75% of CarShare Vermont members belong to zero or one-vehicle households.
 Even if CarShare Vermont is not for you, we all benefit from cleaner air and water, less congested streets, and a healthier community.